-Participants who take part in an IDI or FGD will be asked questions about their study product use and vaginal and sexual practices.
+Participants will be asked questions about their study product use and vaginal and sexual practices.
 These questions may make some participants uncomfortable.

 Dapivirine

 Use of the study VR may lead to vaginal symptoms, including irritation, increased discharge, and discomfort (including with vaginal intercourse).
 It is possible that a participant may have an allergic reaction to the study product.
 Symptoms of an allergic reaction include rash or other skin irritation, itching, joint pain, or difficulty in breathing.
 As with any vaginally retained product, the possibility of toxic shock syndrome, although rare, exists.